jt96/flappy_bird_clone/README.md

 # flappy_bird_clone
-A clone of the flappy bird game in python with pygame module
+A clone of the flappy bird game in python with the pygame module